thinkoid/bs/README.md

 As presented in [2004Zivkovic](#2004Zivkovic).
 It slightly differs from Zivkovic implementation in using just one threshold for testing matching to a distribution.

+### Type-2 Fuzzy Mixture of Gaussians

+As presented in [2008ElBaf-2](#2008ElBaf-2).
+The difference from other mixtures of Gaussians is in the use of a fuzzy-logic function to estimate the membership to a Gaussian distribution.

 ### Fuzzy Choquet